-Jacinda Russell transforms objects into self-portraits, representations of place and symbols of fixation.
-She works primarily in the mediums of photography, sculpture, installation, and bookmaking.
-Her artwork has been exhibited at Texas Gallery, DiverseWorks, Atlanta Contemporary Art Center, Houston Center for Photography, and the Academy of Fine Art & Design in Wroclaw, Poland.
-Her writing is published in the book Learning to Love You More and the periodicals SPOT, Afterimage, Orlo and Art Lies.
+Jacinda Russell is a conceptual artist, primarily working in photography, installation, and bookmaking.
+Her artwork has been exhibited at the Atlanta Contemporary Art Center, Texas Gallery, Houston Center for Photography, Eyebeam, and the Amundsen-Scott South Pole Station.
+In 2017, she was awarded the Photographic Arts Council / Los Angeles Research Fellowship at the Center for Creative Photography and in 2019, the DeHaan Artist of Distinction Award through the Arts Council of Indianapolis.
 Born in Idaho, she received her BFA from Boise State University in Studio Art and her MFA from the University of Arizona.
-Currently, she is an Associate Professor of Art at Ball State University in Muncie, Indiana.
+Currently, she lives in Indianapolis, IN and is an Associate Professor of Art at Ball State University.

 2021 Houston Center for Photography 40th Anniversary Annual Print Auction, Houston, TX (February)

 2021 Autobiography, Metcalf Gallery, Taylor University, Upland, IN (February - March)

 2021 Material Message: Photographs of Fabric, Weston Art Gallery, Cincinnati, OH (15 May - 26 June)

 2021 About Place Journal: Geographies of Justice, Volume VI, Issue III (May).